-VRS developed its IT Security Policy to establish the framework for VRS' IT Security Program to maintain system and data integrity and protect VRS' systems and data from credible threats and unauthorized access or use, whether internal or external, deliberate or accidental.
-In February 2020, VRS revised this policy in various sections including an update to the scope section to specifically define VRS' accountability with a chart summarizing the mandatory security program documents.
-Within this chart, VRS either adopts the acceptance of the VITA document, points to the republished VRS version or identifies the document as not applicable to the agency.
+The VRS IT Security Policy was developed to establish the framework for VRS' IT Security Program to maintain system and data integrity and protect VRS' systems and data from credible threats and unauthorized access or use, whether internal or external, deliberate or accidental.
+The policy defines VRS' accountability with a chart summarizing the mandatory security program documents.
+Within this chart, VRS either adopts the acceptance of the VITA document or points to the republished VRS version.